hpcugent/vsc_user_docs/scripts/HPC_chatbot_preprocessor/README.md

 ### Long filepaths

-Due to the nature of this script, it can generate large directories with very long names.
+Due to the nature of this script, it can generate large directories with very long names if `deep_directories` is enabled.
 Depending on the operating system, this can cause problems with filepaths being to long, resulting in files not being able to open.
-A possible fix for this is to make sure the filepath to the script is not too long.
+A possible fix for this is to make sure the filepath to where the script is located is not too long.
+Another solution is lowering the `max_title_depth` or disabling `deep_directories`.